yashb196/CSCI-5300-Software-Engineering/_posts/2023-01-25-introduction-to-go.md

 Why Learn Go?

-1.my goal from masters is to become a Website developer and learning this language should help me get closer to my dream to become a web developer
+1. My goal from masters is to become a Website developer and learning this language should help me get closer to my dream to become a web developer
-2.Golang was a language not known to me until recent times, But a few days back i received an opportunity to become a teaching assistant for Artificial Intelligence, With that opportunity the projects that were supposed to be done by the students should be in Go, I took this as an opportunity and as I entered the Software Engineering class we were instructed that we need to learn a new language through this whole course so,
+2. Golang was a language not known to me until recent times, But a few days back i received an opportunity to become a teaching assistant for Artificial Intelligence, With that opportunity the projects that were supposed to be done by the students should be in Go, I took this as an opportunity and as I entered the Software Engineering class we were instructed that we need to learn a new language through this whole course so,